kmcginnes/SpecsFor/README.md

 #Project Description
 SpecsFor is another Behavior-Driven Development framework that focuses on ease of use for *developers* by minimizing testing friction.

+#Fork Changes
+* AutoMocking - NSubstitute used instead of Moq
+* Test Framework - XUnit instead of NUnit

 #Main Features

 SpecsFor is a Behavior-Driven Development style framework that puts developer productivity ahead of all other goals.
 The current release features: